 - Advocating for individual and community needs

-Andrea Machado grew up in Southern California and has a strong social welfare background working with diverse targeted populations.
+Andrea grew up in Southern California and has a strong social welfare background working with diverse targeted populations.
 She received a Bachelor of Arts in Sociology with concentrations in social welfare, race, class, and gender from California State University of Fullerton and is currently the program manager for Asian Pride.

-She has worked in the non-profit sector for the past seven years, including the Los Angeles Gay & Lesbian Center and Planned Parenthood.
+She has worked in the non-profit sector for the past ten years, including the Los Angeles Gay & Lesbian Center and Planned Parenthood.
 It was at the L.A.
 Gay & Lesbian Center that she founded and facilitated a health education intervention program for young women and transwomen.
 Her professional interests focus on human sexuality and the LGBT movement.
 She is a strong advocate of human rights and sexual health services being provided to all people of all backgrounds.
 She was honored with a proclamation from the city of West Hollywood for providing educational services and assistance to LGBTQ youth.

 Outside of work, Andrea enjoys photography, interior design, and traveling to new places.